Dalex

-Pedro David Daleccio Torres (born October 7, 1990), known professionally as Dalex, is an American urbano singer.
-He was formerly part of the duo Jayma y Dalex.
+Pedro David Daleccio Torres (born October 7, 1990), known professionally as Dalex, is an American singer and songwriter.
+He was formerly part of the duo Jayma & Dalex.

 Currently, Dalex is signed to the Rich Music record label.

-Jayma y Dalex
+Jayma and Dalex

 After signing with Anakin Entertainment, Dalex started singing in the duo Jayma and Dalex.
 Their first single "Aquellos Tiempos" drew attention.
 Subsequently, the duo collaborated with urban artist Cosculluela on the song "Lento," which surpassed a million views on YouTube.

-Jayma and Dalex's first album, "Gravedad", was released in October 2015.
+Jayma and Dalex's first album, Gravedad, was released in October 2015.
 It featured collaborations with Justin Quiles, Jory Boy and Pusho.